-The research will investigate and map out the negative and positive experiences, choices and views of qualified disabled people working or seeking to work in the legal profession.
+The research investigated and mapped out the negative and positive experiences, choices and views of qualified disabled people working or seeking to work in the legal profession.

-We include people with health conditions and impairments who may not define themselves as being disabled, as well as those who do.
+We included people with health conditions and impairments who may not define themselves as being disabled, as well as those who do.

 If you’d like to know more, take a look at the page explaining how disability can be defined.

-The success of the project relies on disabled legal professionals having full involvement in the design and delivery of the research.
-This ensures that we focus on the issues that you’ve identified as your priorities and support partner groups, to improve their ability to engage with and co-produce future research studies.
+The success of the project relied on disabled legal professionals having full involvement in the design and delivery of the research.
+This ensured that we focused on the issues that you’ve identified as your priorities and support partner groups, to improve their ability to engage with and co-produce future research studies.

-We will produce a report and other material such as blog posts and papers from the research in order to share the findings and influence policy and practice across the legal profession and beyond.
+We produced a report and other material such as blog posts and papers from the research in order to share the findings and influence policy and practice across the legal profession and beyond.

-We will be exploring the experiences of disabled people in the legal profession to discover:
+We explored the experiences of disabled people in the legal profession to discover: